Andrea Kendall-Taylor and Alina Polyakova write for the Brookings Institution that Europe’s political fragmentation threatens to lead to paralysis.

 In multiparty democracies like Belgium and the Netherlands, the broad middle of the electorate can usually live with the government of the day and policy outcomes are more predictable.

 Such systems are also able to absorb, and ideally neutralize, insurgents.
 The rise of Geert Wilders’ Freedom Party was stunted when the Dutch center-right brought it into a coalition.
-Two years later, it brought down the most right-wing government in Dutch history and it has since achieved virtually nothing in opposition.
+Two years later, the party brought down the most right-wing government in Dutch history and it has since achieved almost nothing in opposition.
 Voters notice.
 They are switching either back to the mainstream right or to a new far-right party, Forum for Democracy — which will now have to prove it can govern or risk the same fate.